mhlotze/MNM_Lab-ANN_Instructions/README.md

 If you do not have Conda installed on your computer, make sure to install as we will need to create a Conda environment to run the ANN

 ### Install Tensorflow
-The ANN only runs in a tensorflow (tf) environment, so tensorflow must be installed before doing anythign else.
+The ANN only runs in a tensorflow (tf) environment, so tensorflow must be installed before doing anything else.
 `conda install tf`

 ### Create a New Environment
-The ANN will only run if a specifalized python environment is created.
-Attempting to run the ANN is the base environment will result in errors.
-Firsy, create this environment by running the command:
+The ANN will only run if a specialized python environment is created.
+Attempting to run the ANN in the base environment will result in errors.
+First, create this environment by running the command:
 `conda create --name tf tensorflow`
+After creating the environment, it will need to be initialized for Bash; run `conda initialize bash`
-After creating the environment, make sure that you are operating out of it by running:
+Next, make sure that you are operating out of it by running:
 `conda activate tf`
-You will know if you are successful if the blue dot switched from the base environment to the tf environment.
+You will know that you are successful if the blue dot switched from the base environment to the tf environment.

 ### Install Additional Libraries
 Install any additional libraries within the tf environment.
 The following were libraries I had to install, but you may need to install more: